Futuros Brillantes: Project to Reduce Child Labor and Improve Labor Rights and Working Conditions in Honduras

 • More than 6,000 children and youth have enrolled in formal and non-formal educational services with the project’s support in collaboration with local implementing organizations.

-• The project determined which livelihoods services were appropriate based on market studies and in collaboration with local organizations.
-These livelihoods services will reach 1,800 families
+• The project delivered livelihood services for over 1,800 families, including through the establishment of micro enterprises, based on market studies and in collaboration with local organizations.

-• In collaboration with the STSS, Futuros Brillante trained 170 labor inspectors on issues of child labor, worker rights, and occupational safety and health, including COVID-19 prevention.
+• In collaboration with the STSS, Futuros Brillantes trained over 500 labor inspectors on issues of child labor, worker rights, and occupational safety and health, including COVID-19 prevention.

-• The project developed an e-learning platform for trainings for the STSS.
-The project is also in the first phase of an electronic case management system for the management of labor cases.
+• The project developed an e-Learning Platform for Trainings for the STSS and is currently finalizing the transfer of its electronic case management system (ECMS) to the STSS.

 Grantee: